 Price: Day-use parking – $10; camping – $35

-If you’re up for the drive from the San Francisco Bay Area, one of the best places to see the redwoods in California is Humboldt Redwoods State Park.
-The park spans over 55,000 acres, which is twice the size of San Francisco!
+If you’re up for the drive from the San Francisco Bay Area, one of the best places to see redwoods in California is Humboldt Redwoods State Park.

-Other popular hikes in Humboldt Redwoods State Park include the 1.7-mile Drury-Chaney Loop, 2.2-mile Johnson Prairie Trail, and the 10.5-mile Johnson Camp Trail.
+Other popular hikes in Humboldt Redwoods State Park include the 1.7-mile Drury-Chaney Loop, the 2.2-mile Johnson Prairie Trail, and the 10.1-mile Johnson Camp Trail.

 Distance from San Francisco: 5.5 hours

-Price: Redwood National Park has free admission, but Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods state parks are $10 each for day-use parking.
+Price: The national park as a whole has free admission, but Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods state parks are $10 each for day-use parking.
 Camping is $35/night.

-In terms of hiking through a redwood forest, if you’re short on time, don’t miss the 0.5-mile Trillium Falls Trail, the 1.5-mile Lady Bird Johnson Loop Trail, the 1-mile Simpson-Reed Trail, or the 2.5-mile Prairie Creek Foothill Trail Loop
+In terms of hiking through a forest of coastal redwoods, don’t miss the 0.5-mile Trillium Falls Trail, the 1.5-mile Lady Bird Johnson Loop Trail, the 1-mile Simpson-Reed Trail, or the 2.5-mile Prairie Creek Foothill Trail Loop

-Or, if you have a whole day, the 12-mile James Irvine Trail to Fern Canyon Loop is one of the most beautiful trails in the area and will give you a diverse look at the natural beauty of the parks.
+If you want to tackle an all-day hike, the 12-mile James Irvine Trail to Fern Canyon Loop is one of the most beautiful trails in the area and will give you a diverse look at the natural beauty of the parks.

 - Smithe Redwoods State Natural Reserve